 Times have changed, and virtual races are having their moment.

 What Is a Virtual Race?

-Each race is set up slightly differently, but they are generally races you complete at any time, at any location, at any pace you want.
+Each virtual race is set up slightly differently, but they generally are races you complete at any time, at any location, at any pace you want.

 Why You Should Add Virtual Races Into Your Race Calendar

 The cynical answer is you should try a virtual race because as I write this (April of 2020), they are the only kinds of races happening.

 But that isn’t the only reason to give a virtual race a shot.

 Some runners thrive on the energy of race crowds.
 Others (myself included) are not fans of huge masses of humanity.

 Virtual races are blissfully free of cramped starting chutes and other over-eager runners who will elbow you in the tight first few blocks of a race.